 This project looks at what we know about the patterns and drivers of informality.
 It will provide knowledge for better policy-making with respect to the informal sector, by understanding the causes and consequences of informality.

 In classical accounts of economic development, economic growth is seen to be accompanied by a decline in the informal sector.
-Yet in most developing countries, the informal sector remains a persistent phenomenon, in spite of rapid economic growth in recent decades.
-Pervasive informality is particularly wide-spread in Sub-Saharan Africa and South Asia, and less so in East Asia and Latin America, whether informality is defined as lack of firm registration, lack of social security coverage or lack of an employment contract.
-With ‘premature deindustrialization’ and the growth of the informal service sector, it seems likely that the trajectory towards informalization in low and middle income countries may be intensified in the future.
-Much of the working poor reside in the informal sector, working in their own enterprises or employed as casual wage labour in poorly paid jobs for other enterprises in the informal sector.
+Yet, in most developing countries the informal sector remains a persistent phenomenon in spite of rapid economic growth in recent decades.
+Pervasive informality is particularly widespread in sub-Saharan Africa and South Asia, and less so in East Asia and Latin America, whether informality is defined as lack of firm registration, lack of social security coverage or lack of an employment contract.
+With ‘premature deindustrialization’ and the growth of the informal service sector, it seems likely that the trajectory towards informalization in low- and middle-income countries may be intensified in the future.
+Much of the working poor reside in the informal sector, working in their own enterprises or employed as casual wage labour in poorly paid jobs.
 In addition, women are more likely to be in the informal sector, either working as unpaid workers in the enterprises headed by the males in their households, or in poorly paid casual jobs in the informal sector.